humdrum-tools/humdrum-notation-plugin/index.md

 # Options #

-Here is a list of the options that can be given to `displayHumdrum()`:
+Below is a list of the options that can be given to `displayHumdrum()`.
+You can also view this list on the <a href="/options">Options page</a>, which provides links to additional documentation and examples for the options.

 {% include options.md %}